ethandCS/quickbrew/README.md

  It performs all heavy computation before transitioning to the results screen.

 Responsibilities:
---Reading leaving time, arrival deadline, and destination address --Validating user input
+  - Reading leaving time, arrival deadline, and destination address
+  - Validating user input
---Requesting GPS permission and retrieving current location --Geocoding the destination address
+  - Requesting GPS permission and retrieving current location
+  - Geocoding the destination address
---Calculating direct route travel time
+  - Calculating direct route travel time
---Searching for nearby coffee shops
+  - Searching for nearby coffee shops
---Calculating detour times for each shop
+  - Calculating detour times for each shop
---Computing arrival times and on-time status
+  - Computing arrival times and on-time status
---Passing all processed data forward
+  - Passing all processed data forward

 This controller acts as the core “orchestrator” of the app.